-A study companion that sits beside the passage you're reading.
-Ask any question, paste any chapter, or explore the timeline — and get historical context, cultural background, original Greek and Hebrew, and practical meaning through a Jesus-centered, Kingdom of God lens.
+A study companion that sits beside the passage you’re reading.
+Ask any question or paste any chapter, and get historical context, cultural background, original Greek and Hebrew, and practical meaning through a Jesus-centered, Kingdom of God lens.

 Bring any passage, any question.
 You’ll get the kind of answer a thoughtful friend with a library would give you — clear, grounded, and pointed toward life with God.